List of television shows notable for negative reception: Specials and television films

 This 1986 live television special involved opening a newly discovered vault previously owned by mafia boss Al Capone.
 Promotions heavily implied that the vault was likely to contain artifacts from Capone's life, or even dead bodies.
 When the vault was opened, it contained a handful of empty moonshine bottles and nothing else.
-The phrase "Al Capone's vault" soon entered the vernacular to refer to any heavily promoted event that spectacularly fails to live up to expectations.
-Host Geraldo Rivera had recently been fired from his job as a reporter for ABC, and this special marked a turning point, pivoting his career from journalism to tabloid entertainment, including his eponymous talk show.
+Host Geraldo Rivera had been fired from his job as a reporter for ABC, and this special marked a turning point, pivoting his career from journalism to tabloid entertainment, including his eponymous talk show.
+The special's anti-climatic nature was received poorly, with the New York Daily News accusing it of failing to take Capone's crimes seriously.
+A 2023 article by Rolling Stone placed it at number 41 of the 50 worst events in television history.